SimonLuttmann/odm_group11/slides.md

   - In practice, Simplex is highly efficient
   - Most of the times, average case, when the inputs are slightly randomly perturbed

+#### Branch and Bound (Route Finding)

+- Worst-Case Complexity
+  - Exponential $O(k^n)$
+  - When no branches can be pruned
+- Average-Case Complexity
+  - Still exponential
+  - The efficiency is highly dependent on the quality of the "bound"

+---
+layout: two-cols
 ---

 ## For Profit Optimized Solution